SystemsApproach/sdn/onos.rst

     Multiple ONOS instances, all sharing network state via Atomix, provides scalable performance and high availability.

-:numref:`Figure %s <fig-ha>` illustrates ONOS scaled across multiple instances, where the set of instances share network state via Atomix Maps.
+:numref:`Figure %s <fig-ha>` illustrates ONOS scaling across multiple instances, where the set of instances share network state via Atomix Maps.
 The figure also shows each instance being responsible for a subset of the underlying hardware switches.
 Should a given instance